sallycr/DataScienceCourse/wearable/README.md

   source("run_analysis.R")
   </code></pre>

-  1. Simple step to download, generate clean tidy data, store into wearableData.csv and wearableData.txt.
+  1. Simple step to download, generate clean tidy data(average mean and standard deviation of measurements for each acitivity of subject)  , store into wearableData.csv and wearableData.txt.
   <pre><code>
   runWearableAnalysis()
   </code></pre>